SliceCast/Deobfuscated-Il2cpp-Android-Games/README.md

 Again, these games aren't fully deobfuscated.
 I only managed to deobfuscate some methods and made it viewable with normal names in the csharp.

+Pixel Gun 3D was a hard one to actually de-obfuscate.
+Their Chinese Letters aren't ordinary.
+They may look normal to you, but it's not.
+Fully based on these Unicode Systems.

 # Download
 [Pixel Gun 3D 21.7.0](https://github.com/SliceCast/Deobfuscated-Android-Games/releases/download/CSharp/PG3DDeobfuscation21.7.0.cs)